lucidworks/fusion-seed-app/README.md

 The Fusion seed app is a tool that aims to provide:
-* Customizable demos and proof-of-concepts.
-* A starting point for pilot projects.
+* A starting point for customizable demos, proof-of-concepts, and pilot projects.
-* A reference point for integrating Fusion into web applications.
+* A reference application for integrating Fusion into web applications.

 ## Installation Requirements
 This repository is packaged with install, start and stop scripts for a node HTTP server.
 If you wish to use these scripts then Node is a requirement.